 |• Commuter||$175|| |

 For second semester only, the charge is one-half the annual fee.
 For summer session only, the charge is one-fifth the annual fee.B.
 Fee Refunds - Used Permits

-Students, faculty and staff leaving the university at the close of the first semester may apply for a 50 percent refund of fees paid for vehicle registration for the academic year.
+Students, faculty and staff leaving the university at the close of the fall semester may apply for a 50 percent refund of fees paid for vehicle registration for the academic year.
 A hanging permit or an identifiable portion of the decal permit must be returned to the CMU Police/Parking Services Office

 by the end of the first week of spring semester classes.C.
 Fee Refunds - Unused Permits

 Students, faculty and staff who purchase permits but do not use them may receive a refund by returning the permits to the CMU Police/Parking Services Office within two weeks of the date of purchase or 2nd week of fall semester.D.
 Replacement of Hanging Permits

 - Hanging faculty/staff permits may be transferred from your registered vehicle to another family-owned vehicle from the same residence without charge and without registering with the CMU Police/Parking Services Office.
 The hanging permits may not be loaned or transferred to a student or anyone outside the same residence and family.
 (An exception may be made for a loaner vehicle when yours is being serviced.)

 - Any lost or stolen permit may be replaced upon payment of the required fee.